dbt-athena/athena-utils/README.md

 ## Acknoledgements
-`athena-utils` was first developed by [lalalilo](https://github.com/lalalilo), then ownseript was transfered to [dbt-athena](https://github.com/dbt-athena).
+`athena-utils` was first developed by [lalalilo](https://github.com/lalalilo), then ownership was then transfered to [dbt-athena](https://github.com/dbt-athena).